mvz/ripper_ruby_parser/README.md

 * RipperRubyParser won't handle non-UTF-8 files without an encoding comment, just like regular Ruby
-* RipperRubyParser does not attempt to match RubyParser's line numbering bugs
+* RipperRubyParser does not match RubyParser's line numbering
 * RipperRubyParser correctly dedents heredocs with interpolations

 The following incompatibilities can be made compatible by turning on